Azure/VM-cross-zone-recovery-private-preview/README.md

 4. If you are using OS disk type as locally redundant storage (LRS) disks you can migrate them to zone redundant storage (ZRS) disks.
 Please see the documentation here.
 5. In networking tab, please provide the details as you normally would.
 You can choose to have a public IP if needed for testing this feature.
-6. Create a tag as below on virtual machine resource –
+6. Create a tag `EnableAvailabilityZoneUpdate: true` as below on virtual machine resource –

   	![Screenshot3](./images/VM-tag-value.png)